Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Preliminaries

 The decoding process of Gabidulin codes includes five major steps: syndrome computation, key equation solver, finding the root space, finding the error locators by Gabidulin's algorithm~\cite{Gabidulin85}, and finding error locations.
 The data flow of Gabidulin decoding is shown in Figure~\ref{fig:gflow}.

-Most key equation solvers are based on a modified Berlekamp--Massey algorithm (BMA)~\cite{Richter04} or a modified Welch--Berlekamp algorithm (WBA)~\cite{Loidreau05}.
-Other decoding algorithms include~\cite{Gabidulin91,Ourivski02}.
-The decoding algorithms in~\cite{Ourivski02} are for cryptography applications and have very high complexity.
-In this paper, we focus on the modified BMA.
+Key equation solvers based on a modified Berlekamp--Massey algorithm (BMA)~\cite{Richter04} or a modified Welch--Berlekamp algorithm (WBA)~\cite{Loidreau05} have been proposed.
+In this paper, we focus on the modified BMA due to its low complexity.

 As in RS decoding, we can compute syndromes for Gabidulin codes as $\bm{S}=(S_0,S_1,\dotsc,S_{d-2}) \triangleq \bm{Hr}$ for any received vector $\bm{r}$.
-Then the syndrome polynomial $S(x)=\sum_{j=0}^{d-2}S_j x^{[j]}$ can be used to solve the key equation
+Then the syndrome polynomial $S(x)=\sum_{j=0}^{d-2}S_j x^{[j]}$ can be used to solve the key equation \cite[Theorem~3]{Richter04}

 for the error span polynomial $\sigma(x)$, using the BMA.
 Up to $t = \lfloor (d-1)/2\rfloor$ error values $E_j$'s can be obtained by finding a basis $E_0,E_1,\dotsc$ for the root space of $\sigma(x)$ using the methods in~\cite{Berlekamp68,Skachek08}.
 Then we can find the error locators $X_j$'s corresponding to $E_j$'s by solving a system of equations